vimfn/dots/.github/README.md

 I am on my way of organizing all the dotfiles, so please be patient.

 ---
-Also checkout the [hyprland branch](https://github.com/arnvgh/dots/tree/hyprland) for my wayland specific dotfiles.
+Also checkout the [hyprland branch](https://github.com/arnvgh/dots/tree/hyprland) for my wayland specific dotfiles and find my wallpapers collection [here](https://github.com/arnvgh/walls).